GenuineSounds/World-Tooltips/README.md

-Tooltips
+World Tooltips
 ========
-[Genuine] Tooltips is a mod for Minecraft that adds tooltips over items on the ground.
+[Genuine] World Tooltips is a mod for Minecraft that adds tooltips over items on the ground.

 License
 =======